Space Use Partnerships with PP&R

 Some Parks Levy priorities include but are not limited to: providing services to diverse populations including communities of color, seniors, teens, households experiencing poverty, immigrants and refugees, people living with disabilities, and LGBTQIA+ communities.
 For a description of the Parks Levy, see www.portland.gov/parks/parks-levy.

-Space use and service contract partnerships with Portland Parks & Recreation are made possible by the Parks Levy and are for Portland residents only.
+Space use partnerships with Portland Parks & Recreation are made possible by the Parks Levy and are for Portland residents only.

 I certify that I am a Portland resident and all individuals in this project (excluding spectators) are Portland residents.

-I understand that all individuals and organizations who are awarded space use or service contract partnerships will be required to sign a PP&R permit or service contract agreement as part of accepting the award.
-The permit and/or agreement will contain terms and conditions pursuant to PP&R policies, including liability insurance to cover the permitted activities.
-If awarded a space use or service contract partnership, I will agree to comply with the terms of a PP&R permit and/or agreement, including obtaining all required insurance in order to accept this award and provide the program described in my application.
+I understand that all individuals and organizations who are awarded space use will be required to sign a PP&R permit agreement as part of accepting the award.
+The permit will contain terms and conditions pursuant to PP&R policies, including liability insurance to cover the permitted activities.
+If awarded a space use partnership, I will agree to comply with the terms of a PP&R permit, including obtaining all required insurance in order to accept this award and provide the program described in my application.

-In addition, I understand that this program requires demographic information of the program participants and an exit survey from the applicant.
+In addition, I understand that this program requires demographic information of the program participants and an annual report from the applicant.
 I agree to cooperate with these requirements.